open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 ### Sampler

-`Sampler` interface allows to create custom samplers which will return a sampling `Decision` based on information that is typically available just before the `Span` was created.
+`Sampler` interface allows to create custom samplers which will return a sampling `SamplingResult` based on information that is typically available just before the `Span` was created.

 #### ShouldSample